 On October 31, 2009, the Company and Silicon Valley Bank ("SVB") entered into a credit agreement (as the same may from time to time be amended, modified, supplemented or restated, the "SVB Credit Agreement"), which provides for a revolving line of credit up to \$5.0 million.
 The borrowing base is limited to 85% of the eligible accounts receivable, subject to certain adjustments.
-As of September 26, 2020, the borrowings under the SVB Credit Agreement bear interest based on the Wall Street Journal "prime rate" plus 2.75% and mature on April 30, 2021.
+On April 9, 2021, the Company entered into an amendment to the SVB Credit Agreement to accrue interest on borrowings at a per annum rate equal to the greater of 2.25% above the Wall Street Journal prime rate ("Prime Rate") or 5.50% from the Prime Rate plus 2.75% previously and to extend the maturity date to December 30, 2021.
+The amount available for borrowing may be increased to \$7.0 million and the maturity date will be extended to April 29, 2022 upon the Company's request, if the Company meets certain conditions.

 The SVB Credit Agreement requires letters of credit to be secured by cash, which is classified as restricted cash in the accompanying condensed consolidated balance sheets.
-As of September 26, 2020 and December 28, 2019, (i) outstanding letters of credit were \$3.2 million and \$2.8 million, respectively, (ii) outstanding borrowings were \$3.4 million and \$3.0 million, respectively, and (iii) availability under the revolving line of credit was \$0.1 million and \$0.2 million, respectively.
+As of July 3, 2021 and January 2, 2021, (i) outstanding letters of credit were \$9.9 million and \$3.2 million, respectively, (ii) outstanding borrowings were \$0.8 million and \$3.7 million, respectively, and (iii) availability under the revolving line of credit was \$3.9 million and \$0.1 million, respectively.

-On April 12, 2017, the Company and SVB entered into an amendment to the SVB Credit Agreement to, among other things, obtain SVB's consent in connection with the Company's rights agreement with Computershare Trust Company, N.A., as rights agent (see Note 8), and make certain administrative changes in connection with the Company's funding arrangement with TR Global Funding V, LLC, an affiliate of TRGP Capital Management, LLC ("TRGP") (see Note 7).
+On April 12, 2017, the Company and SVB entered into an amendment to the SVB Credit Agreement to, among other things, obtain SVB's consent in connection with the Company's rights agreement with Computershare Trust

+Company, N.A., as rights agent (see Note 8), and make certain administrative changes in connection with the Company's funding arrangement with TR Global Funding V, LLC, an affiliate of TRGP Capital Management, LLC ("TRGP") (see Note 7).